taublast/SolTempo/src/Maui/Resources/Raw/Markdown/help.en.md

-# SolTempo
+# SolTempo Mobile App

-## Mobile App
+## What It Does

-App listens to your instrument or voice in real time and identifies the musical note you are playing or singing.
+Listens to your instrument or voice in real time and identifies the musical note you are playing or singing.
 Shows encouraging effects when correctly singing 7 or even 14 consecutive notes in a row.

-App also detects the tempo of the music being played, showing the beats per minute (BPM) in a separate module.
+Will also detect the beats per minute (BPM) tempo of the music being played if switched to a secondary module.

 ## Quick Tips